House Of 1,000 Corpses | 2003

 No longer a functioning diner, or gas station for that matter, the Four Aces is one of several such establishments in the area, now solely used as sets for movies, pop promos, ads and photoshoots.
 You can see it again in Identity and 2009’s Race To Witch Mountain.

-The Firefly family house can be found on the Universal Studios backlot, where it was built for 1982 musical The Best Little Whorehouse In Texas.
+The Firefly family house can be found on the backlot of Universal Studios Hollywood, where it was built for 1982 musical The Best Little Whorehouse In Texas.
 Also on the backlot is the street where Don Willis (Harrison Young, familiar as the older Private Ryan) lives – apparently a neighbour of the Munsters.